PiWatcher/PCI-Prototype-Backend/README.md

 3. Once you have installed the required modules, the application is ready to be installed

+4. Ensure that you update the settings.py file with the correct configurations

-### To start the server
+### To test and start the server
 ```
-python start-backend.py
+python app.py
 ```

-4. To setup and run the application within docker:
+5. To setup and run the application within docker:

 ```
 docker build -t piwatcher-backend:latest .